|Nutritional Guidelines (per serving)|

 Add chicken, stirring to incorporate.
 When the curry sauce comes to a boil, reduce heat to medium or medium-low and simmer 5 minutes, or until chicken is cooked through.
 Stir occasionally.

 Add the vegetables, plus strips of a lime leaf (or lime zest), stirring well to incorporate.
 Simmer until vegetables are cooked to your liking.
+Do a taste-test.

 Serve with Thai jasmine rice on the side, allowing guests to add their own.
 Top each portion with fresh basil, then drizzle 1 tablespoon of reserved coconut milk over each.